 “Incorrect,” said Char.

 Char shook his head.
-“No, there were no previous human children.
+“There were no human children on Aeden before this.
 I was thinking about Heather.
-She would have had a mother and a father as well.
-She would remember.”
+She would have had a mother and a father, friends also.
+She would remember, she could give… advice.”

 Taylor’s smile faded.
 “No.”